End-to-End Weak Supervision: Practical Aspects and Limitations

 \section{Practical Aspects and Limitations}

 \paragraph{On why it works \& degenerate solutions} Overall, \weasel\ avoids trivial overfitting and degenerate solutions by hard-coding the encoder generated labels as a (normalized) linear combination of the $m$ LF outputs, weighted by $m$ sample-dependent accuracy scores.
 This design choice also ensures that the randomly initialized $e$ will lead the downstream model $f$ that is trained on soft labels generated by the random encoder, to obtain performance similar to when $f$ is trained on majority vote labels.
-In fact, the random-encoder-\weasel\ variant itself often outperforms other baselines, and triplet methods in particular (see appendix \ref{sec:resultsAppendix}). \\ Empirically, we only observed degenerate solutions when training for too many epochs.
+In fact, the random-encoder-\weasel\ variant itself often outperforms other baselines, and triplet methods in particular (see appendix \ref{sec:resultsAppendix}).

+Empirically, we only observed degenerate solutions when training for too many epochs.
 Early-stopping on a small validation set ensures that a strong final solution is returned, and should be done whenever such a set exists or is easy to create.
 When no validation set is available, we find that choosing the temperature hyperparameter in Eq. \ref{eq:AccuracyScores} such that $\tau_1\le 1/3$ avoids collapsed solutions on all our datasets.
 This can be explained by the fact that a lower inverse temperature forces the encoder-predicted label to always depend on multiple LF votes when available, rather than a single one (which happens when the $\softmax$ in Eq.~\ref{eq:AccuracyScores} becomes a $\texttt{max}$ as $\tau_1 \rightarrow \infty$).
 This makes it harder for the encoder to overfit to individual LFs.
 Our ablations indicate that this temperature parameter setting comes at a small cost in terms of loss in downstream performance, compared to when using a validation set for early stopping.
 Thus, when no validation set is available, we advise to lower $\tau_1$.

 \paragraph{Complex downstream models} We have shown that \weasel\ achieves competitive or state-of-the-art performance on all datasets we tried it on, for a given set of LFs.
 In practice, however, this LF set needs to first be defined by users.
 This can be done via an iterative process, where the feedback is sourced from the quality of the probabilistic labels generated by the label model.
 A limitation of our model, is that each such iteration would require training the downstream model, $f$.
 When $f$ is slow to train, this may slow down the LF development cycle and lead to unnecessary energy consumption.
 A practical solution to this can be to a) do the iteration cycle with a less complex downstream model; or b) use the fast to train PGM-based label models to choose a good LF set, and then move to \weasel\ in order to achieve better downstream performance.